Thallium: Electronics

 Thallium(I) sulfide's electrical conductivity changes with exposure to infrared light, making this compound useful in photoresistors.
 Thallium selenide has been used in bolometers for infrared detection.
 Doping selenium semiconductors with thallium improves their performance, thus it is used in trace amounts in selenium rectifiers.
-Another application of thallium doping is the sodium iodide crystals in gamma radiation detection devices.
+Another application of thallium doping is the sodium iodide and cesium iodide crystals in gamma radiation detection devices.
 In these, the sodium iodide crystals are doped with a small amount of thallium to improve their efficiency as scintillation generators.
 Some of the electrodes in dissolved oxygen analyzers contain thallium.

 High-temperature superconductivity

-Research activity with thallium is ongoing to develop high-temperature superconducting materials for such applications as magnetic resonance imaging, storage of magnetic energy, magnetic propulsion, and electric power generation and transmission.
+Research activity with thallium is ongoing to develop high-temperature superconductors for such applications as magnetic resonance imaging, storage of magnetic energy, magnetic propulsion, and electric power generation and transmission.
 The research in applications started after the discovery of the first thallium barium calcium copper oxide superconductor in 1988.
 Thallium cuprate superconductors have been discovered that have transition temperatures above 120 K. Some mercury-doped thallium-cuprate superconductors have transition temperatures above 130 K at ambient pressure, nearly as high as the world-record-holding mercury cuprates.